 - Limited the activities we participated in on Liberty Island keeping the outing to under 2 hours

 You could easily spend hours on the island visiting the Crown, Pedestal, museum and enjoying the views.
-We spent only about 1.
-5 hours on the island.
-They ferry ride is about 20 minutes each way.
+We spent only about 2 hours on the island.
+They ferry ride from NY is about 20 minutes each way.

 I think it would have been interesting to check out Ellis Island, but it would have added 1-2 hours to our experience, and that would have been pushing my son’s limits.